Global Technology Audit Guides (GTAG®)

 GTAG Practice Guides are restricted to IIA members only.

-Non-members may purchase GTAGs from The IIA Research Foundation Bookstore.
+Non-members may purchase GTAGs from the IIA Bookstore.

 View all GTAGs